Al-Hamma, Tiberias

 Al-Hamma (الحمّة) was a Palestinian Arab village in the Tiberias Subdistrict, 12 km southeast of Tiberias.
 It was situated on a narrow salient in the Yarmouk Valley bounded by Syria to the north and Transjordan to the south and east.
 Al-Hamma was one of the stations on the Jezreel Valley railway, linking the Hejaz Railway to Haifa.
 It was depopulated twice, once in July 1949, and again between 1949 and 1956.

+Etymology

+The name indicates the presence of hot water springs, as hammah is Arabic for "hot spring".

 History

 Emmatha, Roman and Byzantine periods

 During the Roman Empire it was known as Emmatha.
 During this period, Al-Hamma belonged to the district of Gadara.

-Early Muslim Period
+Early Muslim period

 Recent excavations have revealed a large Umayyad public building comprising several rooms with mosaic floors, set with red, black and white tesserae.
 The building seems to have been destroyed by the 749 Golan earthquake, but was rebuilt and used until finally abandoned after the earthquake of 1033.